difi/idporten-oidc-dokumentasjon/pages/oidc/oidc_sample_react.md

 ---

-This is short how-to on OAuth2 with code flow in React for Difi’s OIDC service.
+This is short how-to on building an OIDC single-page application in React towards   ID-portens OIDC service.
 We are using the OIDC Client library from https://github.com/IdentityModel/oidc-client-js/wiki

+Please note that the client uses the **code flow** as per [updated security recommendations from the IETF](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-00#section-4).

 The general process of authentication is:
-1)	Initialize OIDC client library
+1. Initialize OIDC client library
-2)	Redirect the browser to ID-porten OIDC provider through a library callback
+2. Redirect the browser to ID-porten OIDC provider through a library callback
-3)	< User performs authentication >
+3.	< User performs authentication >
-4)	ID-porten redirects back to the browser (with query parameters – no access token)
+4. ID-porten redirects back to the browser (with query parameters – no access token)
-5)	Complete authentication through library callback (fetches access token)
+5. Complete authentication through library callback (fetches access token)

 The process of logging out is analogous to logging in.
 Important to remember that you have two sessions – one client side, and one server side – and you need to close both sessions on logout.